ghoomfrog/silili/README.md

 - *s* — bowl
 - *l* — drop

-The second sound determines the shape of the main lillie's mouth:
+The second sound determines the shape of the lillie's mouth:

 - *a* — grin
 - *i* — smile
 - *u* — circle

-If the group is only a vowel or consonant, the lillie should have no mouth.
+If the group is just a vowel, the lillie should have no mouth.

-The way a group is expressed, determines the shape of the eyes of all lillies in the group:
+The way a group is expressed, determines the shape of the lillie's eyes:

 - normal — dot eyes
 - high tone (for emphasis or yes/no questions) — happy closed eyes

 If a lillie is part of a lilized word, it should have eyeglasses.

-If the group ends in a consonant, that consonant is represented by a smaller lillie next to the main one.
+If the group ends in a nasal, that nasal is represented by a hook-shaped hair on the main lillie's head.

-If the group has three sounds and ends in a vowel, that vowel is represented with a text-bubble-shaped lillie next the main lillie, with the vowel determining its mouth shape.
+If the group starts with a vowel, that vowel is represented with a (speech) bubble with eyes on the left of the lillie, with the vowel determining its mouth shape.

-> **Note** Small lillies and text bubbles are not required to have eyeglasses if they're part of a lilization.
+> **Note** Bubbles are not required to have eyeglasses if they're part of a lilization.

 If the word that a lillie belongs to is supposed to come after an opening quote, or if it's the only word in a quote, the lillie's face should be closer to the right.
 And if the word is supposed to come before a closing quote, the lillie's face should be closer to the left.